gazay/talks/README.md

 # Talks.warn 'Some text'
 # Talks.success 'Some text'
 # Talks.error 'Some text'
+Talks.notify 'This will be shown to you by your notifier'
 ```

 `Talks.say` can be customized with type of message and voice by adding options to this method parameters: